stnleey/flox/docs/components/market_data_bus.md

 ## Notes

-- Internally implemented using a `MarketDataBus::Impl` with per-subscriber queue maps
+- Internally composed of `BookUpdateBus` and `TradeBus`
 - Compatible with both `PUSH` and `PULL` subscriber modes
-- Central to all real-time data distribution in the engine
+- Central to real-time book and trade distribution